Robert-Nickel/bdd.guru/00_Nickel_BDD.md

 [@stateOfAgile12] | 17% | engineering practice
 [@stateOfAgile13] | 22% | engineering practice
 [@stateOfAgile14] | 19% | engineering practice

+BDD is listed under different captions: In the earlier surveys it was listed as an agile method, then it was listed as an agile technique and since 2016 it is listed as engineering practice.

 Search engine statistics?